frob/frob.github.com/content/posts/2026-05-10-content-gatekeeping-in-a-genai-world.md

 Which brings me to the other paradigm.
 The one where the question gets reframed entirely.

+## Paradigm two: paying for content access

+The shift here is simple to state and surprisingly hard to see when you are stuck inside the training-data conversation: instead of paying once for what is already in a model's weights, you pay at the moment an agent fetches something.
+The content never leaves the publisher's control, the transaction happens at inference time, and the publisher's existing access controls do the enforcement.
+Two pieces of infrastructure make this possible — one handles authorization and integration, the other handles payment and rights declaration.

-## Paradigm two: MCP and the runtime fetch
+### MCP and the runtime fetch

 [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro) is an open standard Anthropic shipped in November 2024 and donated to the Linux Foundation a year later.
 The pitch is boring on its surface — it is a JSON-RPC protocol for letting AI applications talk to external tools and data sources in a standardized way.
 USB-C for AI, as the docs like to put it.
 The N×M integration problem solved by making every client and every server speak one protocol.